rohitshetty/fidgeting-activitypub/README.md

 ## Webfinger

-Webfinger is a protocol using which activitypub supporting sites can identify and search for users in other instances.
+Webfinger is a protocol generally used to identify exact location of thing or user based on the uri.
+Because in fediverse (Example mastodon) users are in different instances this is useful.
+Mastodon uses [Webfinger](https://docs.joinmastodon.org/spec/webfinger/) so that user from one instance can search for users of other instances if they know their username and host name (Think how for email you need to know the username as well as the domain name, example gmail.com)

 This is a simple HTTP GET call to `/.well-known/webfinger?resource=acct:user@example.com`.
 The response of json will contain reference to "Actor" - in activitypub, actor can be any